jboss-developer/jboss-jdg-quickstarts/hadoop/README.md

 2. Start Apache Flink
     * Open a command line and navigate to `FLINK_HOME`
     * The following shows the command line to start the server:

             For Linux:   bin/start-cluster.sh

             For Windows: bin\start-cluster.bat

 The Flink dashboard will be visible at <http://localhost:8081>

 Build the Quickstart
 ----------------------------

 _NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
-See [Build and Deploy the Quickstarts](../../README.md#build-and-deploy-the-quickstarts) for complete instructions and additional options._
+See [the main README](../../README.md) for more information._

 1. Make sure you have started the JDG and Flink as described above.
 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

                mvn clean package

 Load Data in the cache
 ------------------------------